 - You want to use the same layout or content on another site.
 In this case, you can export the saved template and import it in the other site.

 - You want to share your layout with another person, or they want to share with you.
-Exported layouts can be used by anyone else with the same premium version of Beaver Builder.
+Exported layouts can be used by anyone else with a premium version of Beaver Builder.

 - Duplicate the layout to a new page

-You can duplicate the Page Builder content area to a new page on your site without the need to save it as a layout template.
+You can duplicate the Beaver Builder layout to a new page on your site without the need to save it as a layout template.
 See the Related Articles.

-You can save and export individual rows or modules.
+You can save and export individual rows, columns (as of Beaver Builder 2.1), or modules.
 If you save them as global objects, you can make a change in once place and the change is reflected everywhere else in the same site.
 See the Related Articles for more information